OWASP/owasp-mastg/tests-beta/android/MASVS-RESILIENCE/MASTG-TEST-0226.md

 ## Steps

 1. View the AndroidManifest.xml using @MASTG-TECH-0117.
-2. The output shows if the application is debuggable (e.g. if `application-debuggable` is set in the output of @MASTG-TOOL-0123).
+2. Search the output for the debuggable flag (e.g. `android:debuggable` if using @MASTG-TOOL-0011 or `application-debuggable` if using @MASTG-TOOL-0124).

 ## Observation

-The output should contain the contents of the AndroidManifest.xml.
+The output should contain the value of the debuggable flag from the AndroidManifest.xml or be empty.

 ## Evaluation

-The test case fails if the debuggable flag is set.
+The test case fails if the debuggable flag is set to `true`.